 If the main purpose of the organization is to provide dining, recreational or sports facilities to its members, a trust is considered to have been created with respect to the organization's property.
 This trust may have to file an income tax return.
 If this is the case, only the following amounts should be included in the calculation of the trust's income:

-- income and losses derived from the disposition of the organization's property;
+- income and losses derived from the organization's property;

 - capital gains and losses from property that was not used exclusively and directly in the pursuit of the organization's main objective.